meatnordrink/notebook/ads/ads.md

 # FB
 ## To do:
+**Try new audiences next week:**
+As ad groups within campaign.
+* App-based lookalike audience
+* No-restrictions audience

+* Make a campaign targeting app events; free trials.
+Have to think about how to do this without competing with other campaign...

 * Consider restarting old campaigns, just send them to the website.
 (Need to put the pixel on the website, set up a conversion event, if it's not already there.)
 * Could consider allowing other platforms.
 * *Reduced daily spend on main campaign from $200 to $150; Mar 23*